 Rank Math’s Analytics feature takes all the required data from your search console, Google Analytics, and fetches you meaningful graphs and insights.

-The SEO performance tab gives you a quick update on your search traffic, search impressions, the number of ranking keywords, total search clicks generated, CTR, and the average position of your site on search results.
+The SEO Performance tab gives you a quick update on your search traffic, search impressions, the total number of ranking keywords, total search clicks generated, CTR, and the average position of your site on search results.

-When you scroll down, you will find the “Content” section under the “SEO Performance” Tab in Rank Math’s Analytics.
-You can find the pages that are not generating any impressions or search traffic from here.
+When you scroll down, you can find the pages that are not generating any impressions or search traffic over the last six months.